mlen108/djcroco/README.rst

     {{ obj.document.name }}

-Returns name of the file.
+Returns name of the document.

     {{ obj.document.size }}

-Returns size of the file (in bytes).
+Returns size of the document (in bytes).

     {{ obj.document.size_human }}

-Returns human-readable size of the file (eg. 1.3 MB).
+Returns human-readable size of the document (eg. 1.3 MB).

     {{ obj.document.type }}

-Returns type (extension) of the file.
+Returns type (extension) of the document.

     {{ obj.document.uuid }}

-Returns UUID of the file (each Crocodoc document has unique id).
+Returns UUID of the document (each Crocodoc document has unique id).

     {{ obj.document.thumbnail }}